Balakrishna-RK/Balakrishna-RK/Projects/Design_and_Analysis_of_8-bit_Carry_Select_Adder_Schematic_Design_Layout_Design_and_LVS_Validation_using_SKY130PDK/README.md

 ## 3. RTL Design

 ### 3.1 CSA HDL Description
+A Carry Select Adder (CSA) accelerates the addition process by dividing it into smaller blocks, enabling parallel computation.
+The 8-bit CSA consists of a lower block and an upper block, each responsible for computing 4-bit operations.
+The lower block processes the least significant 4 bits without needing separate carry inputs of 0 and 1.
+The CSA utilizes ripple carry adders and multiplexers.
+The LSB block operates as a standard Ripple Carry Adder.
+The MSB block performs two parallel computations: one with the carry input set to 0 and the other with the carry input set to 1.
+When a carry is generated in the LSB block, the multiplexer selects the appropriate carry-out value based on this input.

+The HDL description of the CSA is provided.
+A test bench was developed to verify the design, obtaining simulation results in .vcd format, which were analyzed using GTKWave.

 ### 3.2 Gate Level Synthesis

+Using Yosys, gate-level synthesis of the CSA was performed, producing outputs in two formats: .dot and .json.
+The .dot format provides a graphical representation of the gate-level design, suitable for visualization with GraphViz.
+The .json format provides a structured data representation, enabling further analysis and processing.
+Both synthesis formats are depicted in the accompanying image.

 ## 4. Multiplexer Schematic and Layout Design

 ### 4.1 Schematic Design
+A 2-to-1 multiplexer schematic was created in Xschem.
+The circuit design incorporates symmetric gates assigned to PMOS and NMOS transistors, creating a reusable Xschem symbol for consistent use across the design.
+The multiplexer symbol is saved as mux2to1.sym.
+A test bench was developed to verify the multiplexer’s functionality, with inputs and outputs demonstrated in the test bench.

+Multiplexers are integral to digital circuits, selecting one of several input signals and forwarding the chosen input to a single output line, thereby facilitating decision-making processes within the circuit.

 ### 4.2 Layout Design
+The layout for the multiplexer was meticulously drawn in Magic VLSI using Metal 1 and Local Interconnect (LI) layers, as specified by the SkyWater 130nm Process Design Kit (PDK).
+This layout was saved as a .mag file for incorporation into the CSA Layout module.
+The layout was also extracted to a .ext file and converted to SPICE format for further analysis.
+The associated files are attached for reference.

 ### 4.3 Layout Versus Schematic(LVS)
+The extracted SPICE file from Magic VLSI was simulated and compared with the schematic design using Ngspice.
+This comparison ensures that the physical layout accurately represents the intended circuit functionality and performance.
+The LVS process verifies that the design is both logically and physically sound, ensuring that the layout matches the schematic specifications and performs as expected.

 ## 5. Full Adder Schematic and Layout Design